 - 1.2.1.
-The Crewfit 150N Junior is a single chamber 150N inflatable lifejacket. - 1.2.2.
+The Crewfit 180 Pro is a single chamber 150N inflatable lifejacket. - 1.2.2.
 The lifejacket is ISO approved to 12402-3. - 1.2.3.
 The lifejacket is easy to don. - 1.2.4.
 The buoyancy of the jacket is provided by a single chamber with an oral tube to ensure the full buoyancy can be achieved upon or after inflation. - 1.2.5.
-This lifejacket is inflated by an automatic firing mechanism. - 1.2.6.
-This lifejacket is fitted with an integral deck safety harness version approved to ISO 12401.
-This is fitted with a soft loop in place of the usual stainless steel D-ring. - 1.2.7 The outer cover is made from a hard wearing material and is fastened by zip.
-The colour of the outer cover is normally red.
+This lifejacket is inflated either manually or by automatic firing mechanisms. - 1.2.6.
+This lifejacket comes in two different versions, the waist belt version and integral deck safety harness version.
+The harness version, approved to ISO 12401 is fitted with a soft loop in place of the usual stainless steel D-ring. - 1.2.7 The outer cover is made from a hard wearing material and is fastened by zip.
+The colour of the outer cover is black.

-1.3.1 Data Sheet
+1.3 Data Sheet